-Jameson’s outstanding first album, as it turns out, had been recorded under a pseudonym (Chris Lucey), and its cover, bizarrely, featured a photo of Brian Jones, face down, playing the mouth harp and doing a rudely abstract gesture with his middle finger, I kid you not.
+Jameson’s outstanding first album, as it turns out, had been recorded under a pseudonym (Chris Lucey), and its cover, bizarrely, featured a photo of Brian Jones (!) — face completely obscured by hair — playing a mouth harp and doing a rudely abstract gesture with his middle finger, I kid you not.

 Thanks to Bill Hanke for one of my all-time favorite bits of Beatle trivia:

 Q: What is the title of the only George Harrison-John Lennon composition?

 Bobby Jameson’s late 1964 single, “All I Want Is My Baby,” was co-written by Andrew Loog Oldham (manager of The Rolling Stones) and Keith Richards – one of two such songs by this unlikely pairing (the other being “I’d Much Rather Be With the Boys“):

 Backing vocals (possibly) by Mick Jagger

 Unwashed masses, I turn to you –

 Check out Bobby Jameson’s annotated chronological listing of his own vinyl releases from 1963-1977.

 July 11, 1964